tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 ```

-The request signals that we are constructing a delivery address as follows
+Using the tables above, the request signals that we are constructing a delivery address as follows

 ```